 The first player to captain a Test team to seven consecutive defeats

-A top-batsman-turned-unsuccessful-captain was born.
-Jimmy Adams Test career started with a century against England, two in India, an unbeaten double ton against New Zealand.
+A top batsman turned unsuccessful captain was born.
+Jimmy Adams' Test career started with a century against England, two in India, and an unbeaten double ton against New Zealand.
 But you can chart West Indies' decline by following his batting average, which was once the highest around: 81.07 after 12 Tests and 41.26 after 54.
-Given the captaincy when Brian Lara resigned it, Adams led West Indies to two rather streaky series wins but then captained them to their first series defeat against England since 1969, and went on to become the first player to captain a Test team to seven consecutive defeats, culminating in the 0-5 whitewash Down Under that cost him his job.
-As a batsman too.
+Given the captaincy when Brian Lara resigned it, Adams led West Indies to two rather streaky series wins but then captained them to their first series defeat against England since 1969, and went on to become the first player to captain a Test team to seven consecutive defeats, culminating in the 0-5 whitewash down under that cost him his job (as a batsman too).

 Australia's emphasis on sheer terrifying speed paid dividends as England capitulated to Lillee and Thomson again, losing the Ashes in this 171-run defeat in Sydney.
-John Edrich, made captain after Mike Denness dropped himself, was hospitalised by the first ball he received from Dennis Lillee.
+John Edrich, made captain after Mike Denness dropped himself, had to go to hospital after the first ball he received from Lillee.
 Story of the series.

 Another day in January, another Ashes series won and lost.
 Australia's innings win in Sydney gave them a 3-0 lead in the series.
 Poor young John Warr had figures of 0 for 142, Alec Bedser and Freddie Brown also conceded 100, and the absence of injured legspinner Doug Wright didn't make any difference: he had a bowling average of 42.47 against Australia.

-A great performance from Shaun Pollock, on his one-day debut, gave South Africa victory over England in the first ODI in Cape Town.
+A great performance from Shaun Pollock, on his one-day debut, gave South Africa victory over England in the first ODI, in Cape Town.
 With South Africa 107 for 6, Pollock cracked a run-a-ball 66 and then took 4 for 34.
 England lost by five runs a game they should have easily won.
-It set the tone for the series (which they lost 1-6, but could feasibly have won 4-3) and the World Cup, which followed it, in which a thoroughly demoralised England failed to win a single game against Test opposition.
+It set the tone for the series (which they lost 1-6, but could feasibly have won 4-3) and the World Cup that followed it, in which a thoroughly demoralised England failed to win a single game against Test opposition.

-In the lead up to the fourth season of the IPL, around 350 international and domestic cricketers went under the hammer and were bid for by the league's ten franchises.
-Gautam Gambhir was the most expensive signing, bought for US$2.4 million by the Kolkata Knight Riders, who also paid big money for Yusuf Pathan ($2.1 million) and Jacques Kallis ($1.1million).
-The biggest surprise buy was Australian allrounder Daniel Christian, who had played just three Twenty20s when the Deccan Chargers bought him for $900,000.
+In the lead-up to the fourth season of the IPL, around 350 international and domestic cricketers went under the hammer and were bid for by the league's ten franchises.
+Gautam Gambhir was the most expensive signing, bought for US$2.4 million by Kolkata Knight Riders, who also paid big money for Yusuf Pathan ($2.1 million) and Jacques Kallis ($1.1million).
+The biggest surprise buy was Australian allrounder Daniel Christian, who had played just three T20s when Deccan Chargers bought him for $900,000.
 Eyebrows were raised when Sourav Ganguly, Chris Gayle and Brian Lara, who was looking to break into the IPL three years after retiring from international cricket, found no takers.

 Birth of a player who wasn't always popular in county changing rooms but who batted bravely in the last of his two Tests, both on the disastrous 1985-86 Caribbean tour (another blackwash).
 After making only 1 and 0 on his debut in Kingston, David Smith top-scored in each innings in Port-of-Spain.
 The fact that he made 47 and 32 says everything about the quality of West Indies' pace attack and the dodgy pitches they were allowed to bowl on.

-South Australia, all out for 156, one less than they made in their first knock, lost by the preposterous margin of an innings and 605 runs to New South Wales, who'd scored a world record 918 on January 8, at Sydney.
+South Australia, all out for 156, one less than they made in their first knock, lost by the preposterous margin of an innings and 605 runs to New South Wales, who had scored a world record 918 on January 8, in Sydney.